Natural Ways to Remove Arterial Plaque

 Prefer health-boosting fats - Saturated fats, present in red meat and dairy foods increase your total cholesterol and low-density lipoprotein (LDL) (bad cholesterol).
 Normally, it is important to get below 7% of your daily calories from saturated fat.
-Otherwise, consider leaner cuts of meat, low-fat milk and monounsaturated fats available in olive, nuts and canola oils for a health boosting benefits.
+Otherwise, consider leaner cuts of meat, low-fat milk and monounsaturated fats available in olive, nuts and canola oils for a health-boosting benefit.

-Avoid trans-fats – Trans-fat are available in fried foods and many commercially baked products, including biscuits, crackers and snack desserts.
+Avoid trans-fats – Trans-fat is available in fried foods and many commercially baked products, including biscuits, crackers, and snack desserts.
 But don't count on products which are marked "trans-fat-free."
 In the US, if a food provides under 0 .5 grams of trans-fat per serving, it is normally labeled "trans fat-free."
-Despite the fact those amounts appear modest, it is possible accumulate them if you consume various foods that contain a good amount of trans-fat in them.
+Despite the fact those amounts appear modest, it is possible to accumulate them if you consume various foods that contain a good amount of trans-fat in them.
 Preferably, read the contents.
-You can tell if a food includes trans-fat in it if it comes with partially hydrogenated oil.
+You can tell if a meal includes trans-fat in it if it comes with partially hydrogenated oil.

 Eat food with less-cholesterol - Have around 300 milligrams (mg) of cholesterol per day.
 People with heart disease or diabetes must have a lower intake of 200mg.
 The highest concentrated sources of cholesterol are organ meats (liver, kidney, heart, brain, tripe, and tongue), egg yolks and whole milk products.
 Consume lean cuts of meat, egg substitutes and skim milk alternatively.

 Choose whole grains - Many essential nutrients present in whole grains give your heart a health-boost.
-Wholegrain foods helps to reduce the risk of developing coronary heart disease, colon cancer, and diabetes.
-Popular whole grains foods include whole grain breads, whole grain cereals, whole grain side dishes, and whole grain pasta.
+Wholegrain foods help to reduce the risk of developing coronary heart disease, colon cancer, and diabetes.
+Popular whole grains foods include whole grain bread, whole grain cereals, whole grain side dishes, and whole grain pasta.